Free Tax Guide for Locum Tenens Providers

 - An independent contractor’s earnings are reported on Form 1099, as opposed to the Form W2 that traditional employees are accustomed to seeing at the end of each year.

-- Unlike a traditional employee, taxes aren’t withheld from an independent contractor’s paycheck.
+- Unlike W2 employees, taxes aren’t withheld from an independent contractor’s paycheck.

-There are advantages to being compensated as an independent contractor.
+There are many tax advantages to being compensated as a 1099 independent contractor.
 For example:

 Andrew D. Schwartz, CPA from Schwartz & Schwartz, P.C. breaks down taxes for locum tenens providers.